-A Bittersweet Homecoming: Transitioning and Finding the Right Home
+Transitioning From the Military: Finding the Right Home

-On top of these organizations, new legislation, such as the VOW to Hire Heroes Act of 2011, provides veterans with even more opportunities to seamlessly transition back into a civilian role.
+On top of these organizations, legislation such as the VOW to Hire Heroes Act of 2011, provides veterans with even more opportunities to seamlessly transition back into a civilian role.
 This legislation provides five comprehensive actions to assimilate veterans, including:

 - Expanding education and training, to provide up to 100,000 pre Sept.
 11, 2001 veterans with up to an additional year of Montgomery GI Bill benefits